-- 1. With the computer turned on, press the eject button.
+- 1. Press the device bay release button to lower the device bay.
+See "Accessing the diskette drive and CD drive" on page 20. - 2.
+With the computer turned on, press the eject button.
 The tray slides partway out of the drive.
-Manually pull the tray the rest of the way out. - Place the disc in the tray with the label facing up, and press the disc down until it clicks into place and is held by the spring-loaded holders 1. - 3.
+Manually pull the tray the rest of the way out. - 3.
+Place the disc in the tray with the label facing up, and press the disc down until it clicks into place and is held by the spring-loaded holders 1. - 4.
 Close the tray by gently pushing the tray closed.
 When the tray is closed, the indicator light on the front of the drive will activate to indicate that the drive is in use.